 The team participating in this project belongs to the "Multimedia Networked Information System Laboratory", which consists of 60 researchers and technicians conducting research and development of (i) software architectures and systems supporting data infrastructures and large distributed multimedia information systems and (ii) technologies for the management, distribution and fruition of multimedia and multi-type information and data.
 This team has a long experience in participating to many EU-funded projects relevant to the topics addressed in the RISIS2 project.
 In particular, the team has coordinated from the technical point of view the stream of projects DRIVER and OpenAIRE and from the scientific point of view the stream of projects DILIGENT-D4Science-D4Science-II-iMarine-BlueBRIDGE that have played a central role in the definition and implementation of the D4Science Hybrid Data Infrastructure and of a set of enabling services tailored to meet basic data management and processing requirement of different scientific communities.
-Other H2020 related projects the team is involved in are: ENVRIPlus, EGI\ENGAGE, SoBigData, eInfraCentral, PARTHENOS and EOSCpilot.
+Other H2020 related projects the team is involved in are: ENVRIPlus, EGI\ENGAGE, SoBigData, eInfra-Central, PARTHENOS and EOSCpilot.
 It also participates in RDA-Europe project.

 Staff profile

 Name Emanuela REALE Gender F

-Short CV / description of work experi- ence relevant to the project Dr. Emanuela Reale, social scientist, is Senior Researcher at the Reseat tainable Economic Growth IRCRES, National Research Council CNF areas of interest are: higher education policy, governance of universearch organizations, R&D funding mechanisms, research evaluation, She was principal investigator in several national and European project er education, research evaluation and research policy; she was coordinateuropean Commission on transnational interdisciplinary research and funding.
-She was Vice President of the Italian Evaluation Association and Vice President of the European Forum for Studies on Policies for vation-EU-SPRI (2009-2015).
-Currently, she is Member of the Board of Higher Education Researchers CHER.
-She publishes in several international books including Research Policy, Science and Public Policy, Research Education.
+Short CV / description of work experi- ence relevant to the project Dr. Emanuela Reale, social scientist, is Senior Researcher at the Reseat tainable Economic Growth IRCRES, National Research Council CNI areas of interest are: higher education policy, governance of universearch organizations, R&D funding mechanisms, research evaluation, She was principal investigator in several national and European problems in the European Commission on transnational interdisciplinary research evaluation.
+She was Vice President of the Italian Evaluation Associated and Vice President of the European Forum for Studies on Police Innovation-EU-SPRI (2009-2015).
+Currently, she is Member of the Etium of Higher Education Research Policy, Science and Public Policy, Figher Education.
 R of Italy.
-Is sities and p and STI in as dealing we attor of tended governmentally in 20 Research a of the Conscational jour Her main ublic redicators. with highers of the ent R&D 09-2013, and Innoportium of mals and
+Is sities and part and STI in rojects deal coordinator or chand government and government and government and government of the sound of the all internations.
+Her main ublic redicators. ing with of tenders vernment in 2009-earch and Consorbnal jour-